 *via a network socket on campus.

-Please note that no other folders or files are available from your H: or shared drives and that this feature will not work over a wireless connection either on or off campus.
+Please note that no other folders or files are available from your H: or shared drives.

-Please also note that while you are Woking off-campus your laptop computer will not be checking it's Windows activation and will not be recieving any changes pushed out by IT Services.
-You should therefore connect with Start Before Login fairly regularly (at least once a month) to get them or bring your laptop onto campus to run the updates.
+Please also note that while you are Working off-campus your laptop computer will not be checking it's Windows activation and will not be receiving any changes pushed out by IDG.
+You should therefore connect on the VPN fairly regularly (preferably once a week at minimum) to get them or bring your laptop onto campus to run the updates.